kebernet/erigo/README.md

 Erigo is based on a couple of different concepts: devices and settings.

 A device is, I dunno, put it together sherlock.
-It has a name.
+It has a id.
 It has an address (which might be http(s):// or serial://) and some meta-data.
 Erigo will then poll for self-describing JSON data that will tell it about the device.
 Other than the address, a device has:

 ```
 {
-    "name" : something,
+    "id" : something,
     "type" : something,
     "manufacturer" : something,
     "thumbnailUrl" : something,